 Marhaba, and welcome to UVA!
-My name is Maha Hassan and I am a rising second year.
-I am planning on majoring in Biology and I am on the pre-med track.
+My name is Maha Hassan and I am a rising third year.
+I am majoring in Global Public Health with a minor in French.
+I am originally from Sudan, but I was born and raised in Northern Virginia.
+I love learning about my Sudanese roots and Middle Eastern background so I am involved with the Arab Student Organization at the university.
+On grounds, I am also involved with Alternative Spring Break and the Global Development Organization.
 I love traveling, running, music, and food.
-I am originally from Sudan, but I was born and raised in Northern Virginia.
-I love learning about my Sudanese roots and my Arab background so I try to go to the Middle East every year.
-Transitioning into college was a lot easier than I would have expected because of my mentor and the welcoming Middle Eastern community at UVA and I hope to make your transition even easier than mine was!
-Contact me at email@example.com if you have any questions, need someone to talk to, or if you want just want to grab lunch (I always say yes to food!).
+Transitioning into college was a lot easier than expected because of my mentor and the welcoming Middle Eastern community at UVA, so I hope to make your transition even easier than mine was!

 Hey!
 I’m Michael Goolsby from good old Mechanicsville, Virginia just north of the capital Richmond.
+I’m am a rising fourth year here at Thomas Jefferson’s Grand Institution.
 Although I happen to be your average white American I am absolutely in love with Middle Eastern culture, languages and of course the people.
 I am currently majoring in the Arabic equivalent here at UVa along with Religious studies with a primary focus on Islam.
-I would like to consider myself quite familiar with Arab and Middle Eastern culture, having been to Jordan, Egypt and Palestine.
-I want to reflect the hospitality I have received from Arab culture.
+I would like to consider myself quite familiar with Arab and Middle Eastern culture, having been to Jordan, Egypt, Palestine, Tunisia and Turkey.
+I spent two months in Jordan studying Arabic and gained much respect for Middle Eastern hospitiality, and I want to reflect this hospitality I have received.
 There is nothing like some Middle Eastern hospitality!
-This summer I am all set to study Arabic in Irbid, Jordan for two months, and I cannot be more excited!
 I hope one day to live in the Middle East somewhere simply because of my affinity for the culture and loving people.

 Always remember that if you want to talk about your social life at UVa, your classes, philosophy, science, politics, history, or life in general, I am always there to provide help and guidance.